-The Interagency Task Force to Combat Youth Bias is hosting four (4) community listening sessions to hear from members of the public.
+The Interagency Task Force to Combat Youth Bias is hosting a community listening session to hear from members of the public.
 If you or your child has been impacted by bias, intolerance or prejudice, we want to hear from you.

 The Task Force is seeking public input regarding the impact of youth bias in New Jersey in order to develop a better understanding of how we can combat and prevent bias, hate, intolerance and prejudice in New Jersey’s schools and universities and among New Jersey’s children, students, and young adults.